CMASCenter/pcluster-cmaq/docs/user_guide/azure-cyclecloud-cluster.md

-# Create Cyclecloud CMAQ Cluster using SPOT pricing
+# Create Cyclecloud CMAQ Cluster

 ## Configure the Cycle Cloud Cluster using the Azure Web Interface